brh55/dev-tricks/README.md

 ## Terminal
 ### Aliases
 Aliases can help make those tedious task just a bit easier.
 They are increasingly important for very commonly used set of commands.
+Below are examples of many commonly used aliases, feel free to name your aliases as you please.

 To set aliases by adding to your rc files like such: `alias gs='git status`